Code of Silence (TV series): Plot

-Set in Canterbury, Alison Woods is working in the canteen of a police station.
+Alison Woods is working in the canteen of a Canterbury police station.
 She is deaf, and a team of police detectives, led by Detective Inspector James Marsh, bring her in to assist in a criminal investigation as an emergency lip reader.
 The police are using covert surveillance cameras to observe a criminal gang who are plotting a jewellery heist.
 Accompanied by Detective Sergeant Ashleigh Francis, Alison observes the gang in a public bar, and using her lip-reading skills, Alison is able to unravel the plot.

 Alison discovers that a younger member, Liam Barlow, has been recruited by the gang as a security hacker to bypass the security systems at the jewellery vault.
 After a disagreement with the police team, Alison takes a bar job at the pub frequented by the gang, placing herself in an unauthorised undercover operation.
 There, she becomes romantically attached to Liam, who takes her on a romantic weekend at a country park hotel.
 There, Liam observes a wealthy businessman and his family, the targets of the planned robbery.
 Liam grows suspicious of Alison and hacks her hearing aids via her smartphone, which leads him to discover that she is a police informant.
 The heist goes ahead – not at the vault, as anticipated, but at the hotel.
 During the robbery, one of the police detectives is shot.
 Liam betrays the gang and attempts to make off with the jewellery by himself, offering to take Alison and her mother to live abroad with the proceeds.
 Braden Moore, the gang leader, uncovers Alison's police involvement and takes her hostage, forcing Liam to hand over the jewels.
 Liam has contacted the police, who rescue Alison and arrest Liam and the other gang members.
 Liam stands trial and is sentenced to imprisonment, but promises to come back for her, using his newly acquired sign language skill.
 DI Marsh congratulates Alison and offers her a training course in becoming an official investigative lip-reader for the police.